nishantunderstand/SumitMalikPepCodingL1/README.md

 Syned with Github.
 	Put similar code at one place.
 For Example :
 GetMazePath , PrintMazePath
-- Both of them are same,we need to keep them side by side, So that we can understand it.
+- Both of them are same,
+- we need to keep them side by side, So that we can understand it.